 7) Stick insects struggle when looking for love/friendship

 The thing about stick insects is they look like sticks.
-You might assume the critters themselves have some kind of innate ability to spot friends from foliage, but it seems that they’re as unsure as the rest of us.
+You might assume the critters themselves have some kind of innate ability to see each other, but actually, that’s not true.
+They also struggle to spot the difference between friend and foilage.

 (This is an exaggeration, but only slightly).

 Since it’s hard for them to visually identify other stick insects in the forest canopy, stick insects rely on smell.